jphong125/stellaapic/Writerside/topics/Close-Session.md

 ## Overview
-Using this method Casino Operator terminates active game sessions of the player. <br/>Operator has the option to remove player’s history, so that the incomplete game rounds can not be finished by another player (usually this is relevant for terminals).<br/>To close only game session for specific game Operator may send game id parameter in the request.
+Using this method Casino Operator terminates active game sessions of the player. <br/>Operator has the option to remove player’s history, so that the incomplete game rounds can not be finished by another player (usually this is relevant for terminals).
+Do not use normal active player. <br/>To close only game session for specific game Operator may send game id parameter in the request.

 Impotant : In principle, incomplete rounds are completed by the user reconnecting or auto-closing.
 We recommend that you set **the option(0) to complete to deal with malicious users.** We recommend that you cancel only when the user complains with clear evidence.